-- 1. DOI Airwards. - 2.
-DOI Award for In-Flight Action. - 3.
-DOI Award for Significant Contribution to Aviation Safety. - 4.
-Secretary's Award for Outstanding Contribution to Aviation Safety. - b.
-General guidelines and procedures for the submission of aviation awards are described in 352 DM4. - c.
-Any individual having sufficient knowledge of contributions worthy of recognition may submit a nomination.
-Aviation award recommendations within BSEE should be submitted through the RAM to the NASM.
-The NASM: - 1.
-Reviews the award recommendation against the criteria of 352 DM 4. - 2.
+- 1. Reviews the award recommendation against the criteria of 352 DM 4. - 2.
 Reviews the associated SAFECOM (if applicable). - 3.
 Coordinates with the RAM, District Manager, and aviation service provider to validate the actions of the recipient. - 4.
 Complies with the requirements of 352 DM 4 for OAS Aviation Safety Manager and OAS Regional Director review/approval. - 5.
 Provides award nomination and citation to the NAM who reviews the award recommendation packet. - a.
 If approved the NAM forwards the award recommendation to the BSEE EAC member for review/approval (as required for the award category per 352 DM 4). - b.
 If denied the NAM will return the award packet to the NASM and RAM with justification for the denial. - 6.
-Upon approval, the NAM coordinates with the RAM for presentation of the award. - 7.
+Upon approval, the NAM coordinates with the RAM/RASM for presentation of the award. - 7.
 Every effort should be made to have aviation awards presented in a timely manner by a senior BSEE leader, preferably by the BSEE Director or Regional Director at a large gathering of BSEE inspectors (i.e., National Inspector's Meeting). - 8.
-Management representatives from aviation service provider should be invited to be present especially when the award is recognizing their employees - d.
-The RAM: - 1.
-Reviews SAFECOMs and other sources of information against the criteria of 352 DM 4 to identify events and actions worthy of recognition using an aviation award.
+Management representatives from aviation service provider should be invited to be present especially when the award is recognizing their employees d.
+The RAM/RASM:

-- 2. Coordinates with the District Manager and the aviation service provider to validate the actions of the recipient. - 3.
+- 1. Reviews SAFECOMs and other sources of information against the criteria of 352 DM 4 to identify events and actions worthy of recognition using an aviation award. - 2.
+Coordinates with the District Manager and the aviation service provider to validate the actions of the recipient. - 3.
 Submits award recommendations to the NASM. - 4.
 Upon approval coordinates for presentation of the award with the NAM, NASM, and the aviation service provider. - 5.
-Notifies the contracting officer if the award is being presented to the aviation service provider. - 4.
-Aviation Safety Meeting(s).
+Notifies the contracting officer if the award is being presented to the aviation service provider.

+- 4. Aviation Safety Meeting(s).
 Each Region will hold a monthly aviation safety meeting that focuses on aviation safety issues and education.
 The RAM shall: - a.
 Organize, conduct, and record minutes of each Regional aviation safety meeting. - b.
 Invite meeting participants to include Region aviation users and their supervisors and managers, the NAM and NASM, and representatives of the Region's aviation service provider. - c.
-Prepare and circulate aviation safety meeting minutes24 to all participants for review and comment.
+Prepare and circulate aviation safety meeting minutes to all participants for review and comment.
 A copy of the safety meeting minutes, and attendance roster will be provided to the NAM and NASM within 7 days of the safety meeting. - d.
 Encourage the aviation service provider to conduct monthly aviation safety meetings that are open to BSEE aviation managers and supervisors. - 1.
 Meetings should be conducted at the District level and not run by the Region.
 Documentation of the meeting (aka minutes) will be provided to the RAM. - 2.
 Participation should be coordinated through the CO or COR to ensure the request complies with the contract - e.
 The RAM should request to participate in vendor Base Safety Meetings, Safety Town Hall Meetings, etc. - f.
 BSEE District Managers are encouraged to conduct District-level aviation safety meetings at least monthly.
 District level meetings are intended to be led by District personnel with the RAM and RASM present as observers.
-DM's are encouraged to invite local representatives of the aviation service provider such as the lead pilot, pilots, or maintenance personnel (as appropriate).
-Districts will provide documentation of the safety meeting to the RAM (see Appendix H.2.1).
+DMs are encouraged to invite local representatives of the aviation service provider such as the lead pilot, pilots, or maintenance personnel (as appropriate).
+Districts should provide documentation of the safety meeting to the RAM/RASM.